What does the latest interest rate hike mean for your debt?

 One economist says that Americans with credit card debt will likely see the higher rate reflected on their bills within the next month or two.
 While a quarter percentage point may not sound like much, if you’ve got a $10,000 balance, that’s $2 extra a month — for one card.

-People with home equity lines of credit (HELOCs) will also see a rise in their rates within the next couple of months.
+People with home equity lines of credit (HELOCs) will also see a rise in their interest rate within the next couple of months.
 While HELOC rates are considerably lower than credit card rates, the balances are often higher.

 If you have an adjustable-rate mortgage, your payment may not be impacted for awhile.
 That’s because the rate modifications on mortgages occur just once a year.
 You may want to find out when yours is scheduled to change, since your payment could increase noticeably.